Add to collection

 And if we all use the same type of trap, then all the data that anyone collects anywhere can all be brought together.
 So that gives us our standardised, quantitative data, and we can use that to work out what’s happening with our moths.

 And the Heath moth trap isn’t the brightest light, but it’s the light that’s the safest for everyone.
-It’s portable, it has a 12-volt battery, which means that you don’t have to have it in your backyard.
-You don’t have to have it next to mains electricity, and that’s a huge plus for us.
+It’s portable, it has a 12-volt battery5, which means that you don’t have to have it in your backyard.
+You don’t have to have it next to mains electricity6, and that’s a huge plus for us.
 Also, the trap itself folds down into a very small space, and that’s very important for us as well.

 LILY